 Not sure where to start the diversity and inclusion conversation?
 These five questions help guide successful diversity and inclusion training.

-Diversity and inclusion conversations require bravery and courage, and you do not have to do it alone.
+Diversity and inclusion initiatives and training requires bravery and courage, and you do not have to do it alone.
 At Next Pivot Point, we believe we are stronger together, when we all come together as allies.
-We need people in the majority group (white, cisgender, male, straight, able-bodied) now more than ever engaged in the diversity and inclusion conversation.
+We need people in the majority group (white, cisgender, male, straight, able-bodied) now more than ever engaged in the diversity and inclusion conversation and in diversity training.

 - Why does our organization care about diversity and inclusion?